jsiegenthaler/homebridge-eosstb/README.md

 * **muteCommand**: The bash command to mute the TV.
 Whilst not supported natively in the Apple iOS remote, I have integrated it with a triple-press on the Volume Down button.
 Mute is also supported in Homebridge.
 Optional.

 * **manufacturer**: You can add a manufacturer name if you wish.
-Defaults to the plugin name.
+Defaults to the detected device and platform type, otherwise to the platform name.
 Optional.

 * **modelName**: You can add a model name if you wish.
-Defaults to the set-top box type.
+Defaults to the detected device model and device type, otherwise to the plugin name.
 Optional.

 * **serialNumber**: You can add a serial number if you wish.
-Defaults to the physical device id.
+Defaults to the set-top box serial number id, otherwise to the physical device id.
 Optional.

 * **firmwareRevision**: You can add a firmware revision if you wish.
 Must be numeric, non-numeric values are not displayed.
 Defaults to the plugin version.
 Optional.

-* **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
-Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
-Optional.
-Defaults to 0 if not found.
-Warning: a lot of log entries can occur at the higher debug levels.

 ## Netflix and other special app channels ##
 Netflix is actually an app on the set-top box, and not a normal linear TV channel.
 It appears in the channel list on the TV, and can be added to favorites.
 However, it is not broadcast as a normal linear TV channel in the master channel list.
 Therefore the name cannot be determined from the profile favorite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
 Known channel ids for Netflix are: